OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module1-Infrastructure/Module01-Class04-RegisteringWindowsTentacle.md

 Here is the AWS instance we used from class 3, complete with an Octopus Tentacle that we've already installed and configured.

 In our example, we want to use this instance to host the development version of a dotnet core web app.
 IIS and dotnet core have already been configured on the Target instance.
-If we open the Tentacle Manager and we can see that it's healthy.
+If we open the Tentacle Manager we can see that it's healthy.
 Now we need to register our Tentacle with the Octopus Server to enable the two-way communication between the Server and Tentacle.

 We're going to start by navigating to the Infrastructure page in the Octopus Cloud web portal.
 As you can see, we've already created a couple of Environemnts called Development and Production.
 We covered Environment creation in Class 1 so we won't repeat ourselves here.